Updated July 18, 2023

 Below are a few examples of top companies supporting their people with food stipends:

-MasterClass offers their employees $120/month as an interim snack stipend (due to COVID).
+MasterClass's employee perks include $120/month as an interim snack stipend (due to COVID).

 Snapchat gives its people $16/day for food.